Vonage/vbc-developer/_tutorials/en/delete-call-recording-by-date/get-call-recordings.md

 In this step you will make a GET request to the Call Recording API to get a JSON response with your call recordings.

-1. Before you call the company_call_recordings API, you must pass in a date string that is one month in the past.
+1. Before you call the company_call_recordings API, you must pass in a date string that is in the past.
+For the purposes of this demonstration, you will use a date 7 days in the past:

     ```python
     import datetime
     import urllib.parse
     today = datetime.datetime.now()
-    last_week = datetime.timedelta(days = 30)
+    last_week = datetime.timedelta(days = 7)
     date_diff = today - last_week
     encoded_date = urllib.parse.quote_plus(date_diff.strftime('%Y-%m-%dT00:00:00+0000'))
     ```

     1. In this example, you get the current date using `datetime.datetime.now()`.
     2. Use the `datetime.timedelta()` function to create a date that is `days` in the past.
-In this example, `30` is the value set.
+In this example, `7` is the value set.
-    3. Subtract the current date from the date 30 days in the past, to get our date.
+    3. Subtract the current date from the date 7 days in the past, to get your date.
     4. Use `strftime()` to convert the date object into a string.
 In this example, the time is set to `00:00:00+0000`, which means you will get the date at midnight UTC.
     5. Before you can pass the date into the Call Recordings API, you must urlencode the date using `urllib.parse.quote_plus()`.